nesi/support-docs/docs/Storage/Release_Notes_Long-Term_Storage/Long_Term_Storage_-_Nearline_release_notes_v1.1.0.21.md

     that is not the project code must be either a directory on Nearline, or a local file list.
--   A bug has been fixed in the Nearline server whereby the server would incorrectly calculate the changes to the project\'s disk space and file count usage if an `nlpurge` command were to fail (or skip some files) for any reason after it was accepted by the server.
+-   A bug has been fixed in the Nearline server whereby the server would incorrectly calculate the changes to the project's disk space and file count usage if an `nlpurge` command were to fail (or skip some files) for any reason after it was accepted by the server.
 -   `nlpurge` can now be used to delete empty directories from Nearline,